 Introduction

 Sensory processing disorders are frequently associated with neurodevelopmental (1–4), or psychiatric conditions (5–7).
 In autism spectrum disorder, sensory integration disorders have long been objectively documented (8,9).
 A decreased or heightened response to sensory input or unusual interest in sensory aspects of the environment constitutes a diagnostic criterion (10).
 They are widely recognized in these individuals and are associated with mood and behavior changes, as well as an impact on quality of life (11).
-Sensory processing disorders observed in autism spectrum disorder are particularly relevant to HIP due to overlaps between these populations in clinical contexts and the growing literature on their intersection (12,13).
+Sensory processing disorders observed in autism spectrum disorder are particularly relevant to High Intellectual Potential (HIP) due to overlaps between these populations in clinical contexts and the growing literature on their intersection (12,13).

-Based on observations made in gifted children, some authors have posited that High Intellectual Potential (HIP) individuals may also exhibit increased responsiveness to environmental stimuli and greater sensitivity to sensory experiences, which may lead to more intense subjective experiences (14,15).
+Based on observations made in gifted children, some authors have posited that HIP individuals may also exhibit increased responsiveness to environmental stimuli and greater sensitivity to sensory experiences, which may lead to more intense subjective experiences (14,15).
 In 1993, Silverman references Freed, stating: «I have noted that children with IQs above 140 seem to have heightened sensory awareness.
 They taste more acutely, smell everything, observe more in their environment.
 They get so much information that they have trouble filtering it out.
 They are constantly bombarded by stimuli » (16).
 This intense sensibility is described as a form of vulnerability stemming from an intensified perception of the surrounding world (17).

 Although heightened sensitivity is often associated with HIP in popular discourse (18), it does not constitute a defining criterion in its current scientific definition.
 In fact, the existing literature on HIP reveals no international consensus regarding the terminology or the clinical features that characterize this population.
 Terman’s research contributed to the establishment of a definition of intellectual giftedness based on cognitive abilities measured through intelligence testing (19).
 Since then, and as stated in the APA dictionary of Psychology, giftedness in intelligence is typically defined as having a high intelligence quotient (IQ) with a commonly used cut-off of 130 or higher (at least two standard deviations above the mean) (20).
 This standardized criterion is frequently used by researchers to identify and operationalize giftedness in experimental studies, even though only 2.3% of the population meets this criterion (21).